 Guy A. Longobardo, Esq., COO

 Guy A. Longobardo, COO and General Counsel, joined Bettergy in 2013 and is responsible for managing corporate development activities and commercialization efforts.
-Mr. Longobardo has a BS in Economics from Williams College and a JD from Columbia University School of Law.
+Mr. Longobardo has a BA in Economics from Williams College and a JD from Columbia University School of Law.
 Prior to joining Bettergy, Mr. Longobardo held positions with HSBC Securities where he was Managing Director and Head of Corporate Finance, Amnex where he served as the CEO and General Counsel, and ETS Payphones, Inc. where he served as Chairman and Chief Executive Officer.
 He has also served as a public official and on a number of corporate, community and non-profit organization boards.
 A proven leader and problem-solver, Mr. Longobardo helps Bettergy to achieve corporate goals while mitigating both business and legal risk.
 His strengths include developing relationships with both clients and suppliers.
 Mr. Longobardo has business and legal experience in a broad range of industries and with a broad range of transactions.

 Dr. Zhong Tang, Director of Advanced Membrane Technology